dingxianzhong/dingxianzhong.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 <span style='font-size:16px;'>I am currently a Postdoctoral Researcher at Lawrence Berkeley National Laboratory (LBNL).
-I received my Ph.D. in Computer Science and Engineering from the University of California, Merced (UCM), under the supervision Prof. <a href="https://sites.ucmerced.edu/wdu">Wan Du</a> and Prof. <a href="http://www.andes.ucmerced.edu/~acerpa/">Alberto Cerpa</a>.
-Before moving to Merced in 2018, I received my master's degree from Shandong University and bachelor's degree from Taishan University. </span>
+I received my Ph.D. in Computer Science and Engineering from the University of California, Merced (UCM), under the guidance of [Prof. Wan Du](https://sites.ucmerced.edu/wdu) and [Prof. Alberto Cerpa](http://www.andes.ucmerced.edu/~acerpa/).
+My research focuses on applying deep learning to address real-world resource scheduling and optimization challenges, such as energy management in smart buildings, water resource allocation in agriculture, and computing resource optimization in data centers.
+My work has been featured in top-tier conferences and journals, including *IPSN*, *LCTES*, *DAC*, *BuildSys*, *ICLR*, *TASE*, and *TOSN*.</span>

 <p style='font-size:16px;'>For more information, please click here for the <a href="http://dingxianzhong.github.io/files/Resume_Xianzhong.pdf">Curriculum Vitae</a></p>